nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * UIA class name.
 * For controller for event, the list of objects the given control depends on.
 * For tooltip open event, the GUI framework that powers the element.
+* For item status event, new item status text.

 For notification events, NVDA records event parameters from the event handler method itself.